timmons1234/IDS6938-SimulationTechniques/Homework3/Readme.md

 I'm using Google Docs to write the document.
 Here's a [link](https://docs.google.com/document/d/1vLcWumUYAgby2vSN-l5fRd6MZU2gC8tbJF54pigwBxg/edit?usp=sharing) to the report.
 Files are uploaded to Github, and will be linked from within the report.

+This project is complete as of 4/25 unless I have some major epiphany and bang out some brilliant code.

+Besides, I have two finals to take and should really focus on those.

+Thanks!